Bismarck-GM/react-bookstore-CMS/README.md

 # React-Bookstore-CMS

-> React Project where I develop a calculator using Class Components, Prop-Types and deployment to Heroku.
+> React Project where I develop a Bookstore-CMS using Class Components, Prop-Types, Redux and deployment to Heroku.

 ## Screenshot:
 <!-- ![ScreenShot](./Screenshot.png) -->